andreasronge/dev-happiness-elixir/language.md

 Byte size
   3
 Description
   This is a string: a UTF-8 encoded binary.
 It's printed surrounded by "double quotes" because all UTF-8 encoded codepoints in it are printable.
 Raw representation
   <<49, 50, 51>>
 Reference modules
   String, :binary
+Implemented protocols
+  Collectable, IEx.Info, Inspect, List.Chars, String.Chars
 ```